sbi-fair/sbi-fair.github.io/content/en/docs/Surrogates/calorimeter/index.md

 ## Overview

+The Kaggle calorimeter challenge uses generative AI to produce a surrogate for the Monte Carlo calculation of a calorimeter response to an incident particle (ATLAS data at LHC calculated with GEANT4).
+Variational Auto Encoders, GANs, Normalizing Flows, and Diffusion Models.
+We also have a surrogate using a Quantum Computer (DWAVE) annealer to generate random samples.
+We have identified four different surrogates that are available openly from Kaggle and later submissions.

+## Details

 Accurate simulation plays a crucial role in particle physics by bridging theoretical models with experimental data to uncover the